Cap-go/website/content/blog/how-to-bypass-app-store-review.md

 __Google__ Play is less restrictive – they say that apps installed from Google Play with JavaScript bundles [aren’t restricted](https://support.google.com/googleplay/android-developer/answer/9888379?hl=en) to update by Google services only.

-Check our next article for more information on how to install Capgo to bypass review.
+Check my next article for more information on how to install Capgo to bypass review.